katiehuangx/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 - Average speed
 - Total number of pizzas
 5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

-### E. Bonus Questions

-If Danny wants to expand his range of pizzas - how would this impact the existing data design?
-Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?

 ***